flectra-hq/flectra/doc/howtos/backend.rst

 Here is an example of a rule that prevents the deletion of leads that are not in state ``cancel``.
-Notice that the value of the field ``groups`` must follow the same convention as the method :meth:`~flectra.models.Model.write` of the ORM.
+Notice that the value of the field ``groups`` must follow the same convention as the method :meth:`~odoo.models.Model.write` of the ORM.

 .. code-block:: xml